ezirmusitua/playground/README.md

 Use python to implement union of set, just a toy

 ### tools.idea-plant-uml
 Try the plantUML plugin in idea, and exercise for uml drawing

+### python.http.server
+Learn to user python stand library: http.server in py3.6